Blizzard pounds U.S. northeast, New York spared its brunt

 Stuck at home, Northeasterners spent their time on social media, filling Twitter and Facebook with photos of snow drifts covering the doors of their homes and what appeared to be a person in Boston dressed as the Yeti, a mythical abominable snowman, on hashtags including "#snowmaggeddon2015" and "#blizzardof2015."

-More than 4,700 U.S. flights were canceled on Tuesday, according to FlightAware.com, with more than 80 percent of scheduled flights at airports in New York, Philadelphia and Boston affected.
+More than 4,700 U.S. flights were cancelled on Tuesday, according to FlightAware.com, with more than 80 percent of scheduled flights at airports in New York, Philadelphia and Boston affected.

-New York Mayor Bill de Blasio ordered schools to re-open on Wednesday and Broadway's theaters planned to open their doors on Tuesday night as the city began to return to normal.
+New York Mayor Bill de Blasio ordered schools to re-open on Wednesday and Broadway's theatres planned to open their doors on Tuesday night as the city began to return to normal.

-The New York Stock Exchange, owned by Intercontinental Exchange Inc, opened as usual.
-Nasdaq OMX Group and BATS Global Markets had normal operating hours on Tuesday.
+The New York Stock Exchange, owned by Intercontinental Exchange Inc (ICE.N), opened as usual.
+Nasdaq OMX Group (NDAQ.O) and BATS Global Markets had normal operating hours on Tuesday.

 (Additional reporting by Jeff Benkoe, James Dalgleish, Scott DiSavino, Sebastien Malo and Tiffany Wu in New York, Daniel Kelley in Philadelphia, Elizabeth Barber in Somerville, Massachusetts, Barbara Goldberg in Maplewood, New Jersey, Svea Herbst-Bayliss in Providence Rhode Island, Curtis Skinner in San Francisco and Doina Chiacu in Washington; Editing by Howard Goller and Bernard Orr)